Shiny-head Standing Moths

 (NCBI-index: 1.178059)

-On a summer evening after work, I just went into a nature reserve and then find the first Shiny-head Standing Moth.
-The honor was for the Gold-ribbon Argent (Argyresthia brockeella).
-This striking appearance has a shiny dark gold-colored forewing with wide white markings from the costa and dorsum.
-Sometimes this creates a white cross band.
+On a summer evening after work, I just went into a nature reserve and then found the first Shiny-head Standing Moth.
+The honour was for the Gold-ribbon Argent (Argyresthia brockeella).
+This striking appearance features a shiny, dark gold-coloured forewing with wide, white markings along the costa and dorsum.
+Sometimes, this creates a white crossband.
 The size of the white spots varies greatly.
-The flying period is from May to August in one generation and the wingspan is 9-12mm.
+The flying period spans from May to August in one generation, and the wingspan ranges from 9 to 12 mm.
 Host plant: Birch.
 Dutch name: Sierlijke pedaalmot.
 Frisian name:

 Flying period: